-Patients from Walnut Creek, Oakland, Danville, and other areas often wish to treat skin tags, and other lumps, bumps, and discoloration.
+Patients from Walnut Creek, Oakland, Danville, and other areas often wish to treat skin tags and other lumps, bumps, and discoloration.
 Some are unhappy with their appearance; others find it physically uncomfortable when these rub against clothing.
-Removing these irregularities is a fairly simple, straightforward process with certified physician assistant Elham “PA Ellie” Zarnegar and the advanced techniques here at Essential Aesthetics.
+Removing these irregularities is a fairly simple, straightforward process with Dr. Ellie Zarnegar DMSc, PA, and the advanced techniques used at Essential Aesthetics.

 Benign skin growths are common and often seem to appear for no discernible reason.
 At Essential Aesthetics, we treat the following concerns: